Monochromatic Components in Edge-Coloured Graphs with Large Minimum Degree: Linear programs for the upper bound

 Using a computer, we ran the linear program for all valid intersection patterns (roughly $2^{27}$ linear programs were run) and found the maximum overall value of $\alpha$ and the optimal solutions corresponding to this value of $\alpha$.
 The maximum value was $\alpha=\frac56$.

+All of the optimal solutions were subgraphs of the following graph: the vertices are divided equally into six vertex sets.
+The edges within vertex sets are coloured arbitrarily and the edges between vertex classes are coloured: \begin{itemize} \item Red: edges between $V_1$ and $V_5$ and edges between $V_2$ and $V_4$ \item Blue: edges between $V_2$ and $V_6$ and edges between $V_3$ and $V_5$ \item Green: edges between $V_1$ and $V_3$ and edges between $V_4$ and $V_6$ \item Red or blue: edges between $V_1$ and $V_6$ and edges between $V_3$ and $V_4$ \item Red or green: edges between $V_2$ and $V_3$ and edges between $V_5$ and $V_6$ \item Blue or green: edges between $V_1$ and $V_2$ and edges between $V_4$ and $V_5$. \end{itemize}

-There were five different optimal solutions and these are shown below in graph format in Figure \ref{fig:opt}.
-Each circle represents a set of vertices and circles of the same size contain the same number of vertices.
-The large circles contain twice as many vertices as the small circles.
-Where two circles are connected by striped lines, the edges between these vertex sets may be either of the two colours indicated.
+This graph is shown in Figure \ref{fig:opt}.
+In the figure, each circle represents a vertex set, each containing approximately the same number of vertices.
+The lines show the colours of the edges between vertex sets.
+Where the line between two circles is striped, the edges between these two vertex sets may be either of the two colours indicated (or a mixture of the two).